org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 For readers using Unet audio, the center frequency *C = 12 kHz*, the complex baseband rate *R = 12000* and the total bandwidth *B = 12 kHz*.
 So it goes from 6 kHz to 18 kHz.

 For readers using a UnetStack-based modem such as Subnero [M25M series](https://subnero.com/products/modem.html) modems, the default centre frequency *C = 24 kHz*.
 The baseband complex signals are clocked out via the DAC (Digital to Analog Converter) at the rate of *R = 24000 samples/s*, which translates to a total bandwidth of *B = 24 kHz* (we shall omit the details of wireless communication theory in this blog).
 So the band goes from 12 kHz to 36 kHz.
-However, not all of this bandwidth is supported by the transducer, and so the actual usable bandwidth is typically smaller, 20 - 32 kHz (12 kHz) for the Subnero [M25M series](https://subnero.com/brochures/Subnero-Modem-Specifications-v4.0.pdf) modems.
+However, not all of this bandwidth is supported by the transducer, and so the actual usable bandwidth is typically smaller, 20 - 32 kHz (12 kHz).

 For the illustrations in this blog post, we shall use Unet audio mainly.
 Change *C*, *R*, and *B* according to the modem applicable to the reader.